 Final Conclusion: Which is Better?

 So, what is the best exercise for you?
 The answer will depend on your goals and any other factors you may have.
-Incline walking is great for people who want to burn calories, improve their overall fitness level, and lose weight.
+Incline walking is great for people who want to burn calories, improve their fitness, and lose weight.
 This type of walking also offers a low-impact workout that’s relatively easy on the joints for most people.

 Running on a treadmill or outside can make you leaner than incline walking if done properly.
-Still, it does come with some risks associated with overuse injuries due to repetitive impacts with each step taken.
-Running can also be much harder on your joints if not done correctly, especially in cold weather conditions where there is less shock absorption from the ground beneath your shoes.
+Still, it has some risks, like overuse injuries from hitting the ground repeatedly with each step.
+Running can also be harder on your joints if not done correctly, especially in cold weather conditions with less shock absorption from the ground beneath your shoes.

 In short, if results matter most to you and you don’t want an injury-free experience while working out, then incline walking might be better suited as an alternative exercise choice to achieve these goals!